Sequential Change Detection with Differential Privacy: Introduction

 First introduced by Dwork et al. \cite{dwork2006calibrating}, differential privacy has garnered much attention.
 Many classical statistical procedures are tailored to satisfy the privacy guarantees \cite{cai2021cost,avella2020privacy,degue2018differentially,canonne2019structure,zhang2024detection}.
 In particular, in the area of sequential change detection, an $\epsilon$-DP procedure was proposed in \cite{cummings2018differentially} to estimate the change point for sequential data when both pre-change and post-change are fully specified.
-This method relies on a fixed‑size sliding window and applies an offline change‑point estimator within each window, which may lead to relatively higher memory and computational overhead.
+This method relies on a fixed-size sliding window and applies an offline change-point estimator within each window, which may result in higher memory and computational overhead.
 Extensions to unknown post-change distributions have been considered in the univariate setting in \cite{cummings2020privately}.
 More recent efforts have explored broader data modalities and definitions of privacy.
 For instance, in \cite{berrett2021locally}, sequential change detection for multivariate nonparametric regression was studied under local differential privacy.
 In \cite{li2022network}, the authors extended the analysis of privatized networks from static to dynamic, underscoring the complexities and challenges of preserving privacy in the dynamic analysis of network data.
-However, none of these work provide the theoretical detection performance of their proposed private procedures in terms of average run lengh and the worst-case detection delay, which are two fundamental but important properties for sequential change detection problem.
+However, none of these work provide the theoretical detection performance of their proposed private procedures in terms of average run length and the worst-case detection delay, which are two fundamental but important properties for the sequential change detection problem.